Juno Beach: Juno

 Operation Neptune, the landing phase of Overlord, called for a five-division front spread across 50 mi of coastline; three airborne divisions (two American, one British, which also included a Canadian battalion) would also land in the pre-dawn hours of D-Day.
 Eisenhower and General Bernard Montgomery hoped to have eight infantry divisions and fourteen tank regiments in the Normandy beachhead by nightfall on D-Day.
 The landing zone was divided into five landing areas, with the Americans attacking Utah (the westernmost) and Omaha, and the British attacking Gold and Sword.
 Juno, a 6 mi stretch of shoreline between La Rivière to the west and Saint-Aubin to the east, was assigned to the 3rd Canadian Infantry Division (3rd CID), commanded by Major-General Rod Keller.
 Juno included the villages of Courseulles and Bernières.

-The name "Juno" arose because Winston Churchill considered that the original code name – Jelly – sounded inappropriate.
+It has been said the name "Juno" arose because Winston Churchill considered that an original code name – Jelly – sounded inappropriate.
 The code names for the beaches to be taken by British and Commonwealth forces were named after types of fish: Goldfish, Swordfish and Jellyfish, abbreviated to Gold, Sword and Jelly.
 Churchill "disapproved of the name Jelly for a beach on which so many men might die".
-He insisted on a change to the more dignified name Juno.
+It has subsequently been proven that the name Jelly was never considered, and Juno was chosen so as to use the initial letter of the naval task force assigned to the area.